zanusaurelius/android-mac-bridge/README.md

 # Android Mac Bridge

 A native macOS app for transferring files between your Android phone and Mac over USB — in both directions.
-No Google account, no cloud, no extra software to install.
+No accounts, no cloud, and no more unreliable android transfer apps.

 ![macOS 14+](https://img.shields.io/badge/macOS-14%2B-blue) ![License: MIT](https://img.shields.io/badge/License-MIT-green)